dgc-network/coliving-protocol/docs/docs/developers/sdk/index.md

 The Coliving JavaScript (TypeScript) SDK allows you to easily build on and interact with the Coliving protocol.
 - ✍️ Log In with Coliving
-- 🎵 Fetch and stream agreements
+- 🎵 Fetch and stream digitalContents
-- 🔍 Search and display users, agreements, and contentLists
+- 🔍 Search and display users, digitalContents, and contentLists

 👷‍♀️ We're actively working on building out more SDK features and functionality - stay tuned!